metio/pasejo/README.md

 $ age-keygen --output path/to/age/private/key
 ```

 This will create a new identity file at the specified path.
-You can then use this file to decrypt secrets.
+You can then use this file to decrypt stores.

 ### Create age recipient files